-If you have suggestions or recommendations, please let us know we are always trying to improve your experience.
-We have received so many complements about the Imagination Childcare program that we are asking you to share our special school with friends and family.
-When you refer a friend to Imagination Childcare you receive your regularly scheduled week for FREE, after your friend’s 3rd week of paid attendance.
-Additionally, your friend will receive $100 off of their enrollment!
-Thanks From Your Management Team!
+We have received so many complements about the Imagination Childcare program and we appreciate each family.
+Remember When you refer a friend to Imagination Childcare, you will receive your regularly scheduled week for FREE after your friend’s 3rd week of paid attendance!

 Reminder: Tuition is due the Friday prior to the week attending.
 Holidays and absences do not reduce the tuition due.

-Childcare, Daycare, Litchfield Park, Avondale, Goodyear, Buckeye, West Valley, Child Care, Day Care, Infant, Baby, Preschool, School, Kindergarten
+Childcare, Daycare, Litchfield Park, Avondale, Goodyear, Buckeye, West Valley, Child Care, Day Care, Infant, Baby, Preschool, School, Kindergarten, Tutor, Verado, Christian

 News and Announcements